-Welcome to the Home Page of the WCSU Institutional Review Board (IRB).
-On this page, you will find all of the materials & links necessary to submit your human subjects research for official review.
+Welcome to the Home Page of the WCSU Institutional Review Board (IRB), containing links for all materials necessary to submit an IRB proposal.

-All WCSU IRB submissions must be submitted electronically as one email attachment to IRB@wcsu.edu.
-A complete proposal includes three main components:
+All WCSU IRB proposal documents must be submitted electronically as one (.doc or .docx) file attachment to IRB@wcsu.edu.
+PDF files will not be accepted.

-Proposals with missing documents and/or not sent electronically as ONE file will not be reviewed.
+Proposals with missing documents/signatures or not emailed as ONE .doc file will not be reviewed.

-Meetings occur on Wednesday in Student Center Room 228, beginning at 8:00am.
+Meetings occur on Wednesday in Student Center Room 228, typically beginning at 8:30am.

 Quality applications are essential, as they directly affect the integrity of the research process.

-(a) educate themselves regarding basic research procedures involving human participants,
+(a) educate themselves regarding basic human-participants research procedures,

 (b) submit complete proposals, with all necessary documents, and

-WCSU's IRB approval of a protocol indicates that the proposed study maximizes protection of human participants involved.
-IRB approval does not indicate endorsement of a particular study.
+WCSU's IRB approval indicates that the proposed study maximizes protection of human participants.
+IRB approval does not indicate a particular study's WCSU endorsement.

-IRB questions may be directed to the Chair of the WCSU IRB, Dr. Jessica Eckstein (email: firstname.lastname@example.org).
+IRB questions may be directed to the Interim Chair of the WCSU IRB, Dr. Bernard Gee (email: email@example.com).